On a rainy June evening in 1976, something remarkable happened at Manchester’s Lesser Free Trade Hall.

 Mick Hucknall

-Mick Hucknall, the future frontman of Simply Red, was among the select few who witnessed the Sex Pistols’ seminal performance at Manchester’s Lesser Free Trade Hall on June 4, 1976.
+Mick Hucknall, the future frontman of Simply Red, was among the select few who witnessed the Sex Pistols’ seminal performance at Manchester’s Lesser Free Trade Hall on the 4th of June, 1976.
 This gig, organised by Howard Devoto and Pete Shelley, who would later form the Buzzcocks, is often credited with igniting the punk movement in Manchester.
 Hucknall, then a teenager, was profoundly influenced by the raw energy and rebellious spirit of the performance.
 Reflecting on the experience, he noted that punk’s straightforward, impactful lyrics resonated with him in a way that the more elaborate compositions of bands like Genesis or Yes did not.
 This exposure played a pivotal role in shaping his musical sensibilities, eventually leading to the soulful yet edgy sound that defined Simply Red.

 Why was it so influential?

 Years later, the impact of that night is still felt.
 The bands and individuals inspired by the Pistols at the Lesser Free Trade Hall went on to redefine music, influencing genres from indie to electronic to dance.
-Manchester itself became synonymous with musical innovation, earning its place as one of the world’s great music cities.

 What the Sex Pistols demonstrated that night wasn’t technical brilliance but raw possibility.
 They inspired a generation to pick up guitars, write songs, and challenge the status quo.
 And in doing so, they ignited a cultural revolution.
-For anyone considering taking a leap into the unknown—whether in music, art, or life—the lesson of that gig is clear: don’t wait for permission.
-Just start.
-You never know; you might just change the world.
+For anyone considering taking a leap into the unknown, whether in music, art, or life, the lesson of that gig is clear: don’t wait for permission.